Materials Chemistry

 Internships and supervised projects

-• M1 – Semester 1: Professional Projects – Project Supervision (8 ECTS)
+- M1 – Semester 1: Professional Projects – Project Supervision (8 ECTS)

-• M1 – Semester 2: Communication and Career Development (2 ECTS)
+- M1 – Semester 2: Communication and Career Development (2 ECTS)

-• M2 – Semester 3: Project Management – Business Law – Innovation and Intellectual Property (4 ECTS)
+- M2 – Semester 3: Project Management – Business Law – Innovation and Intellectual Property (4 ECTS)

-• M2 – Semester 4: Bibliographic Project / Scientific Information (3 ECTS)
+- M2 – Semester 4: Bibliographic Project / Scientific Information (3 ECTS)

-• M2 – Semester 4: 4- to 6-month internship in a laboratory or company (25 ECTS)
+- M2 – Semester 4: 4- to 6-month laboratory or industry internship (25 ECTS)

-TARGET AUDIENCE AND PREREQUISITES
+TARGET AUDIENCE AND Prerequisites

-• Required prerequisites: Knowledge of chemistry or physical chemistry
+- Required prerequisites: Knowledge of chemistry or physical chemistry

-• Recommended prerequisites: Knowledge of solution chemistry and materials chemistry / Fluency in French and English is a plus
+- Recommended prerequisites: Knowledge of solution chemistry and materials chemistry / Fluency in French and English is a plus

 Further education

-• Further studies abroad: Doctoral dissertation or another master’s degree
+- Further studies abroad: Doctoral dissertation or another master’s degree

-• Changes of major: Students may change their major after completing the first year of the Master’s program
+- Changes of major: Students may change their major after completing the first year of the Master’s program

 Employment placement

 You will be able to hold positions within companies of various structures and sectors involved in the design, synthesis, and development of materials and nanomaterials used in the fields of sustainable development, health, the environment, and energy.
 You will be able to serve as a manager in all research activities within a large corporation, an SME, or a public research organization.
 You may also undertake research assignments (fixed-term contracts, thesis contracts, etc.) in public or private laboratories.
-Additionally, you may pursue a career in secondary education at a private school.
+Additionally, you may choose to pursue a career in secondary education at a private school.
 The types of jobs available include:

-• Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management
+- Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management

-• R&D Engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, or contrast agent industries
+- R&D Engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, or contrast agent industries

-• Researcher / R&D or research engineer (upon completion of a Ph.D. program for which this course is designed): conducting scientific studies and implementing technological projects
+- Researcher / R&D or research engineer (upon completion of a Ph.D. program for which this course is designed): conducting scientific studies and implementing technological projects